MakeSchool-Tutorials/web-7-react-redux-tetris-app/P21-Moving-down-and-placing-blocks/content.md

 with squares.
 The number is greater if multiple rows are filled.

-When the game moves a block down and it can't that block is placed.
-At this momentthe game should check if a row or rows have been filled.
-If so we score points.
+Once a block is placed it's possible that one or more rows will be filled.

 Implement a method that looks at the grid and determines of any rows are filled.